What is Reverse Dieting?

 Why should protein be calculated separately?

 When you calculate your maintenance calories or your caloric deficit you should first calculate your protein.
-This is because your protein is a set amount for your body weight whereas carbohydrates and fats are calculated using a % from the remaining calories.
+This is because your protein intake should be based on body weight whereas carbohydrates and fats are calculated using a % from the remaining calories.

-For example, the recommended amount of protein for an average person is 1g of protein per 1kg of bodyweight and for an athlete / bodybuilder is 1g of protein per 1lbs of bodyweight.
-So, if my current weight is 50kg I will need to consume 50g of protein (1g x 50kg).
-To convert these grams into calories, you’d need to multiply 50g x 4 because there are 4 calories in 1g of protein.
+For example, the recommended amount of protein for an average person is 1g of protein per 1kg of body weight and for an athlete/bodybuilder, it’s 1g of protein per 1lb of bodyweight.
+So, if my current weight is 50kg then I will need to consume 50g of protein (1g x 50kg).
+To convert these grams into calories, you’d need to multiply 50g by 4 because there are 4 calories in 1g of protein (50 x 4 = 200 calories).

-So, I can now take away 200 calories away from my total daily calories which means that whatever calories I have left I can use to calculate my carbohydrates and fats.
+So, I can now take 200 calories away from my total daily calories which means that whatever calories I have left I can use to divide between carbohydrates and fats.

-There is some evidence that due to low fat turnover during a caloric restriction, you may benefit more by increasing more carbohydrates than fat in post-diet to reduce the fat regain.
+There is some evidence that due to low-fat turnover during a caloric restriction, you may benefit from increasing more carbohydrates than fat in post-diet to reduce the fat regain.
 Just make sure this is something you can adhere to as well.

-Please bear in mind that different macro-nutrients can vary in the amount of calories per gram they provide.
-Carbohydrates and protein both provide 4 calories per gram but fats provide 9 calories per 1g.
+Please bear in mind that different macronutrients can vary in the number of calories per gram they provide.
+Carbohydrates and protein both provide 4 calories per gram but fats provide 9 calories per gram.

 To continue, I have 1300 calories left for fats and carbs.
-I wish to divide these using a ratio of 40/60 (40% carbs, 70% fats).
+I wish to divide these using a ratio of 30/60 (30% fats, 70% carbs).
 You can choose whichever ratio you prefer.
 The best way to choose is by thinking about how your body reacts to carbs and fats.
-If you have dieted before, you should have affair idea of how your body responds to different foods.
+If you have dieted before, you should have a fair idea of how your body responds to different foods.

 - protein– 1g of protein per 1kg of body weight but if you exercise regularly then you should consume 1g per 1lbs of bodyweight.
 Multiply that figure by 4 to get your calories.